International Design Excellence Awards

 The International Design Excellence Awards (IDEA) is an award program previously co-sponsored by BusinessWeek magazine, and in 2010 Fast Company magazine and the Industrial Designers Society of America (IDSA).
 According to the IDSA, IDEA "is dedicated to fostering business and public understanding of the importance of industrial design excellence to the quality of life and economy".
 Every year, designers and corporations submit entries into the competition in many categories.
 The program was established in 1980.
-The IDEA winners are honored at annual ceremonies (such as the International Council of Societies of Industrial Design (ICSID) / IDSA CONNECTING '07 World Design Congress in San Francisco, CA) and awarded with a statue made by New York firm, Society Awards.
+The IDEA winners are honored at annual ceremonies (such as the International Council of Societies of Industrial Design (ICSID) / IDSA CONNECTING '07 World Design Congress in San Francisco, California) and awarded with a statue made by New York firm, Society Awards.
 The name was changed from Industrial Design Excellence Awards to International Design Excellence Awards in 2007.

 The judges are chosen from different design firms and corporations throughout the world using the following criteria: